melvinzhang/garden/content/posts/gladiators__pirates_and_games_of_trust.md

 * not everyone share your views
 * egostistical behavior may be strategically unwise

-Negotations
+blackmailer's paradox
+* models negotations
 * ending without agreement
 * repeated
 * believe in your own stands

+ultimatum game
+* split and accept/reject
+* unwillingness to accept injustice
+* dictator game
+  * must accept
+  * significance of honor

+envelope paradox
+* by Maurice Kraitchik

+evolutionary game theory
+* penguin volunteer

+auction where highest bidder wins
+* but second higher still needs to pay

 Playing rationally against an irrational opponent is irrational

-Account for unwillingness to accept injustice and significance of honor

 People coop when faced with "shadow of the future"